zilliztech/attu/README.md

 Attu v3 is a ground-up rewrite with a modern full-stack architecture (React 19, TanStack Start, Vite).

+- **Multi-Cluster Management** — Connect to and switch between multiple Milvus instances from a single Attu deployment.
+Each connection maintains its own context, agent sessions, and preferences.
 - **AI Agent** — Chat-driven Milvus management with 50+ tools.
 Supports OpenAI, Anthropic, DeepSeek, Google Gemini, and custom endpoints.
 - **REST API Playground** — Interactive API editor with collection-scoped context.
 - **Backup & Restore** — Full and incremental backups with S3, MinIO, GCS, and Azure Blob support.